xyproto/wann/README.md

 Inspired by: https://ai.googleblog.com/2019/08/exploring-weight-agnostic-neural.html

 This is a work in progress.
-The current state is that working neural networks can be generated, but that they are not as simple as they could be, and that the diagram drawing functionality produces images that are a bit much.
+The current state is that working neural networks can be generated, but that they are not as simple as they could be, and that the diagram drawing functionality produces images with a bit much happening.
 Like this one:

 ![work in progress](img/wip.svg)